 - Think of a name that’s easy to pronounce.
 If the spelling is too different or the word is too unusual, people may have trouble finding your blog again.

 - Try to avoid using hyphens when possible.
-Hyphens are another reason that people may struggle to find your blog again.
+Hyphens are another reason that people (especially beginners) may struggle to find your blog again.

 - Avoid using names that are copyrighted.
 For example, if your domain name could be confused with a high-level commercial website, you may be at risk for legal action.